pysgf/BrainTank/README.md

   * Shots can destroy blocking tiles such as __trees__ or __rocks__.
   * Driving into __water__ will destroy the tank.

+## Making a Brain
+Copy brains/wander.py to brains/yourname.py and add "yourname" it to config.py.
+For now it will only read the first two brains listed.
+There is a small guide that describes what this brain does and what is available for brains to use in wander.py.

 ## TODO
   1. Add explosions and other animations.
+  2. Make sound effects for actions.
-  2. Add GUI elements like victory screen, etc.
+  3. Add GUI elements like victory screen, etc.

 ## Requirements
   * [Python 2.7+](http://www.python.org/)